mhus/mhus-docker/mhus-build/readme.md

 ## Environment

-The deploy image 11.x uses an openjdk 11 to deploy the projects.
+The build image 11.x uses an openjdk 11 to build the projects.
 Currently it supports maven 3 and git.

 ## Start the container